bcahn7/STAT547M-hw09-An-Byeongchan/README.md

 #> [1] 1.0000000 0.5000000 0.3333333 0.2500000 0.2000000
 ```

 It has additional function to print out a scatter plot!
-Default value for the argument `plot_it` is `FALSE`.
+The default value for the argument `plot_it` is `FALSE`.

 ``` r
 ## printing out a scatter plot!